mojaloop/documentation/docs/community/standards/invariants.md

 ## Editorial Notes

 ### ※a
-If we don't capture the rationale, the reason why these principles are important, future generations of Mojaloopers will not understand the context that drove the selection of the principles and might happily discard without appreciating the potential impact.
+If we don't capture the Notes, the reason why these principles are important, future generations of Mojaloopers will not understand the context that drove the selection of the principles and might happily discard without appreciating the potential impact.

 Noted — we will re-open this and provide additional context as suggested.